James A. Garfield: Treatment and death

-Garfield was struck by two shots; one glanced off his arm while the other pierced his back, shattering a rib and embedding itself in his abdomen.
+One shot glanced off Garfield's arm while the other pierced his back, shattering a rib and embedding itself in his abdomen.
 "My God, what is this?" he exclaimed.
-Among those at the station was Robert Todd Lincoln, who was deeply upset, thinking back to when his father Abraham Lincoln was assassinated 16 years earlier.
+Among those at the station was Robert Todd Lincoln, who was deeply upset, thinking back to when his father Abraham Lincoln had been assassinated 16 years earlier.
 Garfield was taken on a mattress upstairs to a private office, where several doctors examined him.
 At his request, Garfield was taken back to the White House, and his wife, then in New Jersey, was sent for.
 Blaine sent word to Vice President Arthur in New York City, who received threats against his life because of his animosity toward Garfield and Guiteau's statements.

-Although Joseph Lister's pioneering work in antisepsis was known to American doctors, few of them had confidence in it, and none of his advocates were among Garfield's treating physicians.
+Although Joseph Lister's pioneering work in antisepsis was known to American doctors, few of them had confidence in it, and none of his advocates was among Garfield's treating physicians.
 The physician who took charge at the depot and then at the White House was Doctor Willard Bliss.
 A noted physician and surgeon, Bliss was an old friend of Garfield, and about a dozen doctors, led by Bliss, were soon probing the wound with unsterilized fingers and instruments.
-Garfield was given morphine for the pain, and asked Bliss to frankly tell him his chances, which Bliss put at one in a hundred.
+Garfield was given morphine for the pain and asked Bliss to tell him frankly what his chances were, which Bliss put at one in a hundred.
 "Well, Doctor, we'll take that chance."

-Over the next few days, Garfield made some improvement, as the nation viewed the news from the capital and prayed.
+Over the next few days Garfield made some improvement, as the nation viewed the news from the capital and prayed.
 Although he never stood again, he was able to sit up and write several times, and his recovery was viewed so positively that a steamer was fitted out as a seagoing hospital to aid with his convalescence.
 He was nourished on oatmeal porridge (which he detested) and milk from a cow on the White House lawn.
 When told that Indian chief Sitting Bull, a prisoner of the army, was starving, Garfield said, "Let him starve..." initially, but a few moments later said, "No, send him my oatmeal."